animegamer4422/Next-Sync-Player/README.md

 2. Click **Play Link** to start playback.

 #### Upload a Video File
 1. Use the **Select Video File** button to upload and play a local video file.
+   *Note: Each participant must have a copy of the same local video file to sync playback.*

 #### Toggle Theme
 Switch between light and dark themes by using the theme toggle switch above the video player.